Boukos/STT465/projects.md

 ####Project 1

-**Title**: Multiple-Linear Regression with Binary Outcomes **Programming task**: implement a Gibbs sampler for a multiple-linear regression model and extend it to handle binary outcomes using the probit link.
+**Title**: Multiple-Linear Regression with Binary Outcomes

+**Programming task**: implement a Gibbs sampler for a multiple-linear regression model and extend it to handle binary outcomes using the probit link.

 **Analysis**:  using a real data set (this will be provided) analyze it using:
     - glm()
     - Your software

 **Expected outcome**: a comparison of your results Compare your results with those obtained with glm.

 ####Project 2

-**Title**: Multiple-linear regression with censoring **Programming task**: implement a Gibbs sampler for a linear regression model and extend it to handle right, left and interval censoring.
+**Title**: Multiple-linear regression with censoring.

+**Programming task**: implement a Gibbs sampler for a linear regression model and extend it to handle right, left and interval censoring.

 **Analysis**:  using a real data set (this will be provided) analyze it using:
     - lm(), ignoring censoring
-    - Your software ignoring and accounting for censoring **Expected outcome**: a comparison of your results with those provided by lm().
+    - Your software ignoring and accounting for censoring.

+**Expected outcome**: a comparison of your results with those provided by lm().

 ####Project 3

-**Title**: High dimensional regression
+**Title**: High dimensional regression.

 **Programming task**: implement a Gibbs sampler for a linear regression model and extend it to handle two sets of predictors, one will be treated as fixed and the second one as random.

 **Analysis**:   using a real data set (this will be provided) analyze it using:
    - BGLR
-   - Your software
+   - Your software.

 **Expected outcome**: a comparison of your results Compare your results with those obtained with BGLR.

 ####Project 4